loksland/marlowe/README.md

 $ marlowe
 ```

-You will be prompted for paths:
+You will be prompted for the following info:

 **IN dir**
 The full filepath to the root directory of unsorted media files to trawl.
 This dir will be emptied over time as files are processed and copied to the **OUT** dir.